Grokipaedia/iba-neural-guard/README.md

   - software_update_silent
 ```

 The system cannot silently expand its capabilities beyond the signed cert.
-Any capability expansion requires a new signed consent.
+Any capability expansion requires a new signed patient consent certificate.
+Not a software update.
+A signed cert.

 ---